-When I started testing this pump, I wasn’t convinced that it was a necessary addition to the tool ‘kit’ packed away in the corner of my garage.
+When I first began putting this pump through its paces, I wasn’t quite certain that it should be included in the “kit” of tools that I keep tucked away in the far corner of my garage.
 Why?
-I’d survived for years without anything more than a $10 Planet Bike pump that I purchased during the late ’90s and it had done the job just fine.
-However, over the last few months, I’ve come to appreciate the usefulness of a floor pump, and I’ve used it to inflate my kid’s soccer ball, add air to a leaky car tire, and, most importantly, I’ve used it to keep a closer eye on the air pressure in the tires of my bike.
+I had made it through many years with nothing more than a $10 Planet Bike pump that I had bought in the late 1990s, and it had served me well enough to get by without any other tools or equipment.
+However, over the course of the last few months, I’ve learned to appreciate the value of a floor pump.
+I’ve used it to inflate the soccer ball that my child uses, to add air to a vehicle tyre that was leaking air, and most significantly, to keep a closer check on the air pressure in the tyres of my bike.

 And while I appreciated the location and readability of the air pressure gauge, I found that the PSI readings were ‘inflated’ by about 5 psi.
 I got around this by over-inflating my tires and then using another, more accurate gauge to dial in the air pressure to my target level.

 There are plenty of floor pumps out there that work well and, depending on your budget, you can surely find something that works well for you.
 For all of you gearheads out there, something chi-chi like the Pedro Super Prestige Pump might be more up your alley than the workmanlike Axiom Propel-Air DLX floor pump, but I really doubt you gain a whole lot of performance for the extra $30.

 The Axiom pump did the job for all of my bike-related tasks and, while it isn’t perfect (or made entirely out of carbon fibre), it’s a solid choice for someone looking for a pump that works well and should stand the test of time.